-The 2014 tournament is the ninth year for the Ohio Women’s Open.
-LPGA Class A member Martha Mallott founded the tournament and has been the Executive Director and will now be the Tournament Director as the host professional at Eagle Rock Golf Club.
-The tournament which has a purse of $25,000 to be paid out amongst the professionals and amateurs, has blossomed into one of the top state open championships.
+The 2016 tournament is the tenth year for the Ohio Women’s Open Championship.
+LPGA Class A member Martha Mallott founded the tournament and has been its Executive Director for those 10 years.
+Seul-Ki Park is the defending champion as she shot an outstanding 4-under par total of 138 for the title in 2014.
+Eagle Rock Golf Club will again be hosting this years tournament, which has a purse of $25,000 to be paid out amongst the professionals and amateurs.
+Our Open Championship has blossomed into one of the top state open championships.
 Not only do professionals from around the United States participate, but also top amateurs looking to see how they fare against competitors who are professionals.

-The professionals come mainly from the ranks of the Symetra Tour, the LPGA tour, the LPGA T &CP division, and the PGA.
-Most amateurs are top collegiate players who aspire to be professionals.
+The professionals come mainly from the ranks of the Symetra Tour, the LPGA tour, the LPGA T &CP division, as well as the PGA ranks.

 The title sponsor of the event is First Federal Bank.
 First Federal has been a part of the tournament as the title sponsor since its inception in 2005.
-Co-presenters of the tournament this year are the Defiance Clinic/Mercy Hospital and Pro-Medica Hospital.
+Co-presenters of the tournament this year are the Defiance Mercy Clinic/Mercy Hospital and ProMedica Defiance Regional Hospital.

-Events in this year’s tournament include the Sal Hench Community Golf Day on August 2; the ProAm on August 3; and the 36-hole competition on August 4 and 5.
+Events in this year’s tournament include the Sal Hench Community Golf Day on July 30; the Pro-Am on July 31; and the 36-hole competition on August 1 and 2.

 A nine-member board and a host of volunteers from the Defiance area run the event.
 Residents of Defiance continue to show great support of the tournament by playing in the tournament pro-am, being sponsors of the tournament, and housing competitors at their homes.